any-docs/css/content/guides/masking/introduction/index.md

 Masks can be defined using CSS gradients, raster images (such as PNGs), and SVG {{svgelement("mask")}} elements.
 In this guide, we introduce the various mask image types as we discuss [opaqueness and transparency](#opaqueness_versus_transparency), [luminance](#alpha_transparency_versus_luminance), and [masking versus CSS clipping](#svg_mask_as_mask_source).

-Each mask layer consists of a {{cssxref("mask-image")}}, which is [positioned](/reference/properties/mask-position) relative to an origin box.
+Each mask layer consists of a `mask-image`, which is [positioned](/reference/properties/mask-position) relative to an origin box.
 The mask images can be [sized](/reference/properties/mask-size), [repeated](/reference/properties/mask-repeat), and [clipped](/reference/properties/mask-clip).
 In cases where multiple mask images are declared, the way the [mask layers are composited](/reference/properties/mask-composite), or combined, can be set.
 These are discussed in the [masking properties guide](/guides/Masking/Mask_properties).

 > [!NOTE]
 > All examples will be using the following image as the underlying element upon which masks will be applied: